tytydraco/yessleep/out/All_the_doors_and_windows_in_my_university_building_have_disappeared__UPDATE.md

 Then he got down all fours and began crawling towards us.

 It was a shocking enough visual that it kinda paralyzed us for a moment before we were able to regain our bearings.
 We turned, bolted back towards the tunnel.
 But we couldn’t find Jason.
 We looked around until we saw him sitting on the rails at the edge of the platform.
 We called out to him but he paid no attention to us.
 Then he jumped.
 Before he could even hit the water, a gigantic, pale hand shot up from the ocean, grabbed him, dragged him down.
 I looked at my feet, through the openings in the platform.
 Hovering just below the surface of the water was what looked like a human face.
 It was probably about a dozen feet wide.
 The best way I can describe the expression on its face is that of enthusiastic malice.
-As if it just couldn’t wait to torture us.
+As if it just couldn’t wait to hurt us.

 I looked back at Arnold and now he was close enough for us to see that his head had been twisted all the way around.
 We ran back into the tunnel, crashing through the drywall until we made it back inside the building.